kercre123/vic-yocto-2/README.md

 An install script is included.
 This patches the image to include the kernel modules corresponding to the boot partition of the current slot in your bot, and adds WiFi credentials for automatic connection.

+It is recommended to have WireOS installed.

 ```
-# if you are in the docker container, run `exit` twice to get back to the host shell
+# should not be run in a docker container
 cd ../install-image
 # replace vectorip with vector's ip address, /path/to/sshkey with the path to his ssh key, ssid with your network name, password with your network password
 sudo ./install.sh vectorip /path/to/sshkey "ssid" "password"